jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/projectadmin/index.md

 # Administer a project in Bluemix DevOps Services

-Last modified: 15 April 2015
+Last modified: 16 April 2015

-To administer IBM&reg; Bluemix&trade; DevOps Services (DevOps Services) projects, you must be a project admin or a project owner.
+To administer IBM&reg; Bluemix&trade; DevOps Services projects, you must be a project admin or a project owner.
 A project can have multiple admins, but it can only have one owner.

 ##Project owner privileges
-Project owners can do everything that project admins and members can do and more.
-Tasks that only project owners can do are:
+Project owners can do everything that project admins and members can do.
+In addition, project owners can do these tasks:
 * Rename the project
 * Transfer ownership of the project
 * Delete the project

 ##Project admin privileges

-In addition to the tasks that project members can do, project admins can also do these tasks:
+Project admins can do the tasks that project members can do, as well as these tasks:
 * Invite others to join the project
 * Accept or decline when others request to join the project
 * Promote members to admins